About Tim

 A career spent in service to Vermont

-Experienced Local and Statewide Leadership
+A History of Local and Statewide Leadership

-The fourth son of a public school teacher and a probation officer, Tim graduated from the University of Vermont in 1999, and immediately joined Bernie Sanders’ Burlington office.
+The fourth son of a public school teacher and a probation officer, Tim graduated from the University of Vermont in 1999, and immediately joined Bernie Sanders’ Vermont staff.
 He logged hundreds of hours a car seat away from Bernie crisscrossing Vermont many times over.
 He credits his time with Bernie with cementing his belief that government can play a positive role in improving people’s lives and that public resources must be used as effectively and efficiently as possible.

 Tim visiting a Vermont Tech Center.